osohq/oso/docs/content/any/project/changelogs/NEXT.md

 ```

 To resolve these validation errors you can either update the policy to include a
-definition for your missing rule, or remove the offending call entirely.
+definition for the missing rule or remove the offending call entirely.
 #### New features

 ##### Feature 1